ethering/basespace-help/_docs/articles/descriptive/introduction-to-basemount.md

 In case of error, the entity won't be deleted, and the error message will be added to the `.error` file in the current directory.

-### Move only large Run files to trash
+### Move base call Run files to trash

-With runs, users often wish to delete the large BCL files while retaining the BaseSpace entries and small files such as metrics and monitoring files.
+With runs, users often wish to delete the large amount of base call data while retaining the BaseSpace entries and small files such as metrics and monitoring files.

 This is achieved with `basemount-cmd move-to-trash-preserve-metadata`, which deletes only the Data directory from the run, preserving the entity and the other files.